Yekuuun/albus/README.md

 - dump <section_name>  → Dump a given section from the loaded PE file.
 - unload               → Unload PE from memory.
 - infos                → Show information about the loaded PE file (name, path, size).
+- parse                → Show information about the loaded PE file (more infos than infos command).
 ```

 ## BUILD IT :